Triton-Robotics/TR-mbed/README.md

 3. __Disable the C/C++ (Microsoft) vscode extension !!!__
 4. Enjoy a significantly better developer experience!

-if you have randomly have unexpected issues with intellisense you can try running `cmake -S . -B cmake-build-debug -GNinja` to reconfigure the project,  generating compile_commands.json again which clangd relies on.
+if you randomly have unexpected issues with intellisense you can try running `cmake -S . -B cmake-build-debug -GNinja` to reconfigure the project,  generating compile_commands.json again which clangd relies on.

 ### Formatting